insect-biome-atlas/happ/README.md

 - `distribution_ration:` Determines how gappa handles edges with two possible annotations.
 If set to `-1` (default) the program will determine the ratio automatically from the 'distal length' specified per placement.
 - `consensus_thresh:` When assigning taxonomy to missing labels in the reference, require this consensus threshold to assign a label.
 The default is `1`.

-#### VSEARCH assignments
+#### VSEARCH/sklearn assignments

-To run the `vsearch` taxonomic assignment method (implemented in QIIME2) you need to provide paths to files compatible with QIIME2 under the `qiime2:` config section.
+To run the `vsearch` or `sklearn` taxonomic assignment methods (implemented in QIIME2) you need to provide paths to files compatible with QIIME2 under the `qiime2:` config section.

 - `ref:` This is the path to a fasta file containing reference sequences for the taxonomic assignment with the QIIME2 `feature-classifier` plugin.
 - `taxfile:` This is the path to a file containing the taxonomy for the reference sequences in the fasta file.
 - `ranks:` This is a list of taxonomic ranks present in the reference.

-See the [QIIME2 docs](https://docs.qiime2.org/2024.10/tutorials/feature-classifier/) for how to obtain and format these files.
+See the [QIIME2 docs](https://amplicon-docs.qiime2.org/en/latest/references/plugins/feature-classifier.html) for how to obtain and format these files.

 > [!TIP]
 >If you downloaded the COIDB SINTAX reference above you can leave the `ref:`,